 I love to research my destinations and always have some sort of plan.
 I don’t always follow the plan but it gives me some kind of security.
 Listen to people and their advises but always go your own way and make your own discoveries – your experience will most likely be totally different from theirs.
 I have my own travel blog and if your read it you’ll see that I don’t give advises or recommendations, I simply write about my own experience and discoveries.

 Thanks for reading!
-Want more travel tips from Vanessa and women like her?
+Want more travel tips from Lena and women like her?